sirkapil/nehu/pages/birthday.md

 ![photo](https://duckduckgo.com/assets/addons/footer-illustration.svg)

 You are 22 years old now and here are 22 wishes from my side.
-So here i wish deep down from my heart ❤
+So here i wish from core of my heart ❤

 + I wish you go confidently in the direction of your dreams and never look back on regrets or lost opportunities.✌
 + I wish you forever remain the source of unlimited happiness, love, strength,inspiration and smile😊.
 I wish your keep smiling & your khi-khi 😁 remains forever.